-With 1,908 newly renovated rooms and suites, this is the largest hotel in California—and sometimes the lobby feels like downtown at rush hour, but there is a positive side to all that size: its silvery tower rises 46 floors to a penthouse event space with awe-inspiring 360-degree panoramic views that rank among the finest in San Francisco.
-Handsome rooms, many with balconies and superlative views of their own, are either in the original 16-story building or in the tower,
+With 1,908 rooms and suites, this is the largest hotel in California—and sometimes the lobby feels like downtown at rush hour, but there is a positive side to all that size: many handsome rooms in the silvery tower that rises 46 floors to a penthouse event space enjoy awe-inspiring 360-degree panoramic views that rank among the finest in San Francisco.
+Rooms in the original building offer soundproof windows and sleek earth-tone furnishings, many boast glass shower stalls;

-which was built in 1971.
-All rooms in the original building recently received a second soundproof window and sleek new earth-tone furnishings, and some also boast glass shower stalls.
-Accommodations on the 44th floor afford stunning city and bay views.
-Thirty-five executive cabana-style rooms surround a sheltered courtyard by an outdoor heated swimming pool and whirlpool.
-"Sight and Sound" guest rooms contain plasma TVs and custom connectivity panels for digital cameras, iPods, and video downloads.
+35 executive cabana-style rooms surround a sheltered courtyard by an outdoor heated swimming pool and whirlpool.
 Urban Tavern is a place to enjoy a community table, charcuterie, and a simple dining menu.
 As the hotel borders the sometimes-dicey Tenderloin area, guests are directed east toward Union Square (two blocks away) when venturing out on foot after dark.

 May 30, 2012

 What a humongous hotel!
 The lobby is like Grand Central Station, very active and lively.
 My husband and I spent four nights there recently and because I booked ahead we got a decent rate including breakfast and wifi - around $350 per night, which for our dates was pretty decent.
 Our room was small but mostly what you'd expect of a Hilton - nice bedding and a good night's sleep.
 Housekeeping wasn't as on the ball as I've come to expect from a Hilton.